stephenhouser/k40-whisperer/README.md

 ## macOS Build/Update Process Details

-*** These directions may be outdated, please check the `build_macOS.sh` script for the current details.***
+*** These directions may be outdated, please check the `build-macOS.sh` script for the current details.***

-In the main directory run `build_macOS.sh`.
+In the main directory run `build-macOS.sh`.
 This will create a clickable macOS Application in the `./dist` directory named `K40 Whisperer.app` that can then be distributed or moved to your Applications folder.
 See the following sections for details based on your chosen Python version.

 If you are using one of the most excellent [Homebrew](https://brew.sh/) versions of Python, you are not only a wonderful person, but life will be easy for you.
 This build process has been tested *mostly* on Python 3.7.2 and Python 2.7.15 using [pyenv](https://github.com/pyenv/pyenv).